Learn more about how the Cal Poly Humboldt Library can help

 Stay updated at Campus Ready.

-All first-time users must REGISTER for a user account.
-When you fill in the form (seen below), it would be best if you provide your HSU email address.
+All all first-time users must register for an account.
+When you fill in the form (seen below), it would be best if you provide your Cal Poly Humboldt email address.
 You also need to select a username and password.
-Note that there are tips for selecting your username and password.
-Keep track of your username and password as you will be asked for them each time you access SciFinder.
+Note that there are requirements for selecting your username and password.
+Keep track of your username and password as you will be asked for them each time you access SciFindern.

-When accessing SciFinder from an off-campus computer, you'll be prompted first for your HSU ID and password and then for your SciFinder username and password.
+When accessing SciFindern from an off-campus computer, you'll be prompted first for your Cal Poly Humboldt ID and password and then for your SciFindern username and password.